Graduate Student Handbook

 b.
 Transfer Credit Policy

 A limited number of course credits may be transferred toward a master's program provided the Graduate Program Director recommends to the Graduate Dean that the credits be transferred and that request is approved (See Sample Request for Transfer of Graduate Course Credit Form).
-No courses taken outside of the University of Massachusetts Amherst may be transferred toward a doctoral or to a Certificate of Advanced Graduate Study program.
+No courses taken outside of the University of Massachusetts Amherst may be transferred toward a doctoral or to an Educational Specialist program.
 Any requests for exceptions to the regulations specified below must be made by the student's Graduate Program Director to the Graduate Dean, outlining the specific reason(s) for the request.
 Exceptions are rare.

 1. Course Eligibility Requirements: